Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Families in Clinton with a median income of $78,067 need affordable paths to resolve custody, support, and property matters.
 Court battles costing $14K–$65K drain the very resources families need to rebuild — arbitration at $399 preserves those resources.

 Following George’s passing in January 2023, tensions flared between his two children, Emily and Mark Thompson.
 While George’s will clearly left the farm and most personal property to Emily, the bulk of the liquid assets were divided equally.
 Emily, 42, a schoolteacher in Clinton, wanted to keep the farm and land intact for her young children.
-Mark, 39, who ran a small landscaping business in Kansas City, argued for an immediate sale of the farm to capitalize on real estate prices, citing his financial need to pay off debts.
+Mark, 39, who ran a small landscaping business in the claimant, argued for an immediate sale of the farm to capitalize on real estate prices, citing his financial need to pay off debts.

 The clash intensified over several months, resulting in months of strained communication.
 By August 2023, the siblings agreed to enter arbitration to avoid a costly, public court battle that would only deepen their divide.